 The Reboot Foundation supports researchers who work on issues related to critical thinking.
-Learn more about some of the projects that the Foundation supports below.
+Learn more below about some of the projects the foundation supports.

 The Genetic Invincibility Effect of Genetic Testing